Home / Expertise / Dispute resolution / Mediation & arbitration

 Mediation & arbitration

-Whether you are looking to resolve a business or personal dispute, alternative dispute resolution can be a cost-effective, efficient and less stressful way of achieving the result you need.
+Whether you are looking to resolve a business or personal dispute, alternative dispute resolution (ADR) can be a cost-effective, more constructive and less stressful way of achieving the result you need.

 We help businesses, charities, not-for-profit organisations, individuals and families with all types of mediation, arbitration, adjudication and expert determination.